-Simply include a chat icon at the bottom of their screens or go a step further and invite users to chat when you notice them having difficulty navigating your site.
+Simply include a chat icon at the bottom of or any key website section or go a step further and invite users to chat when you notice them having difficulty navigating your site.

 Guiding people to the right page on your site is only the beginning.
 Live chatting with customers gives insight into your website's problem areas.

 If customers keep having trouble finding what they're looking for and express that in chat, you have a new CRO hypothesis to test.
 You also have the opportunity to ask if they are satisfied with their experience and can use their answers to determine if your site is meeting their needs.

 At the very least, you’ve helped customers better navigate your website, and at the very best, you're getting a direct view into visitor behavior and are better equipped to make changes that align with your goals.